tobyhodges/fair-research-software/episodes/01-fair-research-software.md

   (can be understood, modified, built upon, or incorporated into other software).

 Each of the above principles can be achieved by a number of practices listed below.
-This is not exact science, and by all means the list below is not exhaustive, but any of the practices that you employ to your research software methodology will bring you closer to the gold standard of a fully reproducible research.
+This is not an exact science, and by all means the list below is not exhaustive, but any of the practices that you employ in your research software workflow will bring you closer to the gold standard of a fully reproducible research.

 * Findable